 As we get older there are times when either through choice or incapacity we need someone to deal with our affairs.
 This could be because of a physical or mental disability or simply due to our age.

-There are two types – Property and Financial Affairs which would allow your Attorney to deal with bank accounts and sell your house and Health and Welfare which would allow you Attorneys, when you are not able to, to make decisions about the care home you live in, who visits you, what you eat and most importantly life sustaining treatment if you have given them that power.
+There are two types – Property and Financial Affairs which would allow your Attorney to deal with bank accounts and sell your house and Health and Welfare which would allow your Attorneys, when you are not able, to make decisions about the care home you live in, who visits you, what you eat and most importantly life sustaining treatment if you have given them that power.

 The procedure is more complicated and time consuming.
 Also it is now necessary for the Lasting Power of Attorney to be registered with the Court before it can be used by the Attorneys.

 If you do not have an Enduring Power of Attorney or Lasting Power of Attorney in place and your affairs need to be dealt with it will be necessary to make an application to the Court of Protection.
-This is an expensive and lengthy procedure.
+Just so you are aware this is an expensive and lengthy procedure.